Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Proof sketch and mathematical challenges

 \textbf{Step II: Reduction to an Auxiliary Optimization (AO) problem.}\\ The equivalent form above may be counter-intuitive as we started by simplifying a different mini-max optimization problem and we have now again introduced a new maximization!
 The main advantage of this new form is that it is in fact affine in the data matrix $\bX$.
 This particular form allows us to use a powerful extension of a classical Gaussian process inequality due to \cite{gordon1988milman} known as Convex Gaussian Minimax Theorem (CGMT) \cite{thrampoulidis2015regularized} which focuses on characterizing the asymptotic behavior of mini-max optimization problems that are affine in a Gaussian matrix $\bX$.
 This result enables us to characterize the properties of \eqref{temploss} by studying the asymptotic behavior of the following, arguable simpler, \emph{Auxiliary Optimization (AO)} problem instead

-where $\vct{g}\sim\normal(0,\mtx{I}_n)$ and $\vct{h}\sim \normal(0,\mtx{I}_{p})$, $\pproj_{\vct{\mu}} := \mtx{I} - \tmu\tmu^T$, and $\proj_{\vct{\mu}} := \tmu\tmu^T$.
+where $\vct{g}\sim\normal(0,\mtx{I}_n)$ and $\vct{h}\sim \normal(0,\mtx{I}_{d})$, $\pproj_{\vct{\mu}} := \mtx{I} - \tmu\tmu^T$, and $\proj_{\vct{\mu}} := \tmu\tmu^T$.

-We emphasize that the relationship between the above AO problem \eqref{mainPOps} and how it is exactly related to the PO problem \eqref{mainAOps} is more intricate and technical compared with classical CGMT and related work in the context of classification \cite{salehi2019impact,taheri2020sharp}.
+We emphasize that the relationship between the above PO problem \eqref{mainPOps} and how it is exactly related to the AO problem \eqref{mainAOps} is more intricate and technical compared with classical CGMT and related work in the context of classification \cite{salehi2019impact,taheri2020sharp}.
 In particular, prior work on binary classification such as \cite{salehi2019impact,taheri2020sharp} via CGMT (which corresponds to the non-robust case i.e.~$\eps=0$) utilize the fact that \eqref{mainPOps} is rotationally invariant and hence one can assume $\vct{\mu}=\vct{e}_1$ without loss of generality.
-However, in the robust version (unless $p=q=2$) the direction of $\vct{\mu}$ plays a crucial role as due to the regularization term $\frac{1}{n} \sum_{i=1}^n \ell \left(v_i - \eps \qnorm{\bth}\right)$ such a rotationally invariant property does not hold.
+However, in the robust version (unless $p=q=2$) the direction of $\vct{\mu}$ plays a crucial role due to the regularization term $\frac{1}{n} \sum_{i=1}^n \ell \left(v_i - \eps \qnorm{\bth}\right)$.

 \textbf{Step III: Scalarization of the Auxiliary Optimization (AO) problem.}\\ In this step we further simplify the AO problem in \eqref{mainAOps}.
 In particular we show the asymptotic behavior of the AO can be characterized rather precisely via the scalar optimization problem